felipemnds/computer-science-notebook/object-oriented-programming/oop-in-java.md

    // Handle all the possible index-out-of-bounds-related issues here }
 ```
-We have 2 kinds of Exceptions:
+Keywords that are importants for Exception Handling:
-1. Built In
+1. **try** -
+List of *Built In* exceptions:
 - ArithmeticException
 - ArrayIndexOutofBoundException
 - ClassNotFoundException
 - IOException
 - InterruptedException
 - NoSuchFieldException
 - NoSuchMethodException
 - NumerFormatException
 - RuntimeException
 - StringIndexOutofBoundException
 # Part 3.
 There's more to OOP
 Creating good aplications includes:
 1. **Encapsulation** - each class contains everything it needs and nothing more